billerickson/Image-Override/readme.txt

 == Changelog ==

+= 1.3 =
+* Fix issue in metabox script to allow changing of WP Content directory

 = 1.2 =
 * Fixed an issue if you use an array for the image size
 * Update metabox script to version 0.9.3